chmielak90/HackerRank_Coding_Interview_Challenges/README.md

-# HackerRank_Coding_Interview_Challenges
-HackerRank - Coding Interview Challenges
+## HackerRank - Coding Interview Challenges
+---
+The repository contains tasks and their solutions.
+All of tasks come frome Coding Interview Challenges at HackerRank.